 If Asics had done the same, they would be in a very good place.
 But Asics is confusing change with improvements.
 Not all changes are necessarily for the better.

 Asics tried once to force-fit ‘newness’ into their line many years ago.
 The resulting 33-series was very unremarkable and forgettable.
 This time is no different.
 Even venerable old-timers such as the Nimbus and Kayano are not safe from Asics’s misguided attempts to ‘improve’ their core models.

 For example, plugging Flytefoam into everything isn’t the answer.
 Nor does making the upper narrow do any favors for Asics loyalists.
-The Nimbus does not need the Flytefoam; it needs to return to the soft, pillowy experience.
+The Nimbus does not need a firm Flytefoam midsole; it needs to return to the soft, pillowy experience.
 The Nimbus 21, as you must have noticed, got a low review score on this site.
 That’s the reason why it is not included in this guide.

 Even the Metaride is a Metarun redux.
-A similar upper built on a recognizable Asics design template.
-A layered midsole with a modified Gel and toe-spring.
-Rather than stepping into uncharted territory, ‘new’ Asics shoes merely amplifies what already exists.
+A similar upper built on a recognizable Asics design template; a layered midsole with a modified Gel and toe-spring.
+Rather than stepping into uncharted territory, ‘new’ Asics shoes merely redecorate what already exists.